 Jair, one of the Judges of Israel delineated in the Bible, had thirty sons.
 He was wealthy enough not only to provide each of them with their own horse to ride, but also gave each of them a city for 30 total (Judges 10:4).
-Ibzan, another Judge of Israel, had thirty sons and thirty daughters (Judges 12:9).
+Ibzan, another Judge of Israel, had thirty sons and the same number of daughters (Judges 12:9).

-Additional information on the Biblical Meaning of 30
+More info on Biblical Meaning of 30

 2Chronicles 30 records a momentous Passover observed in King Hezekiah's reign by the Kingdom of Judah.
 The Bible writes about nine additional important Passovers in Exodus 12, Numbers 9, Joshua 5, 2Chronicles 35, Ezra 6, Luke 2, John 2 and 6, and Matthew 26.